Louis Althusser: Academic life and Communist Party affiliation: 1948–1959

 Initially afraid of joining the party because of ENS's opposition to communists, Althusser did so when he was made a tutor—when membership became less likely to affect his employment—and he even created at ENA the Cercle Politzer, a Marxist study group.
 Althusser also introduced colleagues and students to the party and worked closely with the communist cell of the ENS.
 But his professionalism made him avoid Marxism and Communism in his classes; instead, he helped students depending on the demands of their agrégation.
 In the early 1950s, Althusser distanced himself from his youthful political and philosophical ideals and from Hegel, whose teachings he considered a "bourgeois" philosophy.
 Starting from 1948, he studied history of philosophy and gave lectures on it; the first was about Plato in 1949.
 In 1949–1950, he gave a lecture about René Descartes, (Note: He also lectured about Descartes' thought relation to Nicolas Malebranche, as can be found in an inventory of his archives by the Institute for Contemporary Publishing Archives (L'Institut mémoires de l'édition contemporaine, IMEC).) and wrote a thesis titled "Politics and Philosophy in the Eighteenth Century" and a small study on Jean-Jacques Rousseau's "Second Discourse".
 He presented the thesis to Jean Hyppolite and Vladimir Jankélévitch in 1950 but it was rejected.
 These studies were nonetheless valuable because Althusser later used them to write his book about Montesquieu's philosophy and an essay on Rousseau's The Social Contract.
 Indeed, his first and the only book-length study published during his lifetime was Montesquieu, la politique et l'histoire ("Montesquieu: Politics and History") in 1959.
 He also lectured on Rousseau from 1950 to 1955, and changed his focus to philosophy of history, also studying Voltaire, Condorcet, and Helvétius, which resulted in a 1955–1956 lecture on "Les problèmes de la philosophie de l'histoire".
-This course along with others on Machiavelli (1962), 17th- and 18th-century political philosophy (1965–1966), Locke (1971), and Hobbes (1971–1972) were later edited and released as a book by François Matheron in 2006.
-From 1953 to 1960, Althusser basically did not publish on Marxist themes, which in turn gave him time to focus on his teaching activities and establish himself as a reputable philosopher and researcher.
+This course and others on Machiavelli (1962), 17th- and 18th-century political philosophy (1965–1966), Locke (1971), and Hobbes (1971–1972) were later edited and published by François Matheron in 2006.
+From 1953 to 1960, Althusser did not often publish on Marxist themes, which gave him time to focus on his teaching and establish himself as a reputable philosopher and researcher.